Part 1: Aiming For Euphoria With ALA Chelation

 - Cutler allegedly followed his protocol for around 9 months and did not finish chelating although he planned to start again.

-- Mercury has been removed when one can take high doses of the chelators with no side-effects. (e.g. 200 mg.)
+- According to Cutler, mercury has been removed when one can take high doses of the chelators with no side-effects. (e.g. 200 mg.)
 I read that it can take years to get to the maximum dose of ALA per day of about 1200 mg over twenty-four hours without causing bad or intolerable side effects (1).
-I personally do not plan to go that high.
+That is not my end goal.

 Supplements According To Cutler